hobthross/brightbox-kubernetes-cluster/examples/storage/openebs/README.md

 ### Automatic Installation

-Set the `storage_system` variable to `openebs` to install the OpenEBS maangement system and ensure all the storage partitions are mounted in the correct position.
+Set the `storage_system` variable to `openebs` to install the OpenEBS management system and ensure all the storage partitions are mounted in the correct position.